MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterInstrument.md

 ms.author: lsuresh
 ---

-# Water instrument in Cloud for Sustainability water data model (WaterInstrument)
+# Water instrument in Microsoft for Sustainability water data model (WaterInstrument)

 Stores the information related to the devices or instruments tracking water in the organization.